Molecular autopsy: Case Studies

 Almost half the sudden deaths of previously healthy children have no findings on autopsy.
 These children are referred to as having sudden unexplained death syndrome (SUDS).
 In the Olmsted County population study, six of the twelve cases died of unknown causes of SUDS.
 A lot of forensic pathologists blame a fatal arrhythmia of the heart to be the cause of SUDS due to the lethal disorders like long QT syndrome (LQTS).
 This is a prolonged QT interval in the heart’s natural rhythm.
-This is can leave no trace for an autopsy.
+This can leave no trace for an autopsy.
 The clinical signs of LQTS are syncope, seizures, or sudden death.

 In England there are around 200 SUDS cases yearly, and nearly a third of those were blamed on LQTS.
 This however, cannot be proved without an electrocardiogram before death.

 By looking at the molecular level of the issues that cause SUDS and/or LQTS, they may be able to find the ion channels that are cardiac defective.
 There are six LQTS genetic markers, five LQTS genes, and around 200 mutations identified all in patients with LQTS.
 By targeting these molecules, molecular autopsy can be possible.
 This is how molecular autopsy is relevant in all three of the following cases.